nsnam/ns-3-dev-git/src/internet/doc/routing-overview.rst

 router invalidates a route, it will immediately propagate the route unreachability, thus preventing most of the issues described in the RFC.

-However, with complex toplogies, it is still possible to have route instability phenomena similar to the one described in the RFC after a link failure.
-As a consequence, all the considerations about Split Horizon remanins valid.
+However, with complex topologies, it is still possible to have route instability phenomena similar to the one described in the RFC after a link failure.
+As a consequence, all the considerations about Split Horizon remains valid.

 Default routes